pflooky/data-caterer-docs/docs/setup/guide/data-source/solace.md

                 field.name("amount").`type`(DoubleType),
               )
           ),
-        field.name("tmp_year").sql("content.year").omit(true),
-        field.name("tmp_name").sql("content.details.name").omit(true)
-      )
+      ).count(count.records(10))
     ```

 #### Fields

-The schema defined for Kafka has a format that needs to be followed as noted above.
-Specifically, the required fields are:
+The schema defined for Solace has a format that needs to be followed as noted above.
+Specifically, the required fields
+are:

 - value

 Whilst, the other fields are optional:

-- key
-- partition
+- partition - refers to JMS priority of the message
-- headers
+- headers - refers to JMS message properties

 ##### headers

-`headers` follows a particular pattern that where it is of type `array<struct<key: string,value: binary>>`.
-To be able
+`headers` follows a particular pattern that where it is of type `HeaderType.getType` which behind the scenes, translates
-to generate data for this data type, we need to use an SQL expression like the one below.
-You will notice that in the
+to`array<struct<key: string,value: binary>>`.
+To be able to generate data for this data type, we need to use an SQL
-`value` part, it refers to `content.account_id` where `content` is another field defined at the top level of the schema.
+expression like the one below.
+You will notice that in the`value` part, it refers to `content.account_id` where
+`content` is another field defined at the top level of the schema.
+This allows you to reference other values that have
-This allows you to reference other values that have already been generated.
+already been generated.

 === "Java"

     ```java
     field().name("headers")
-            .type(ArrayType.instance())
+            .type(HeaderType.getType())
             .sql(
                     "ARRAY(" +
                             "NAMED_STRUCT('key', 'account-id', 'value', TO_BINARY(content.account_id, 'utf-8'))," +